janos-ss/backup/VSIXProject2/SonarLintTracker/README.md

 - `IssueTracker`: track errors for a specific buffer.
 Translate error locations when they are moved by changes in the buffer.
+  Only the first tagger is used for tracking, subsequent are added to list but not used.

 - `SinkManager`: maybe: link `ITableDataSink` with `TaggerProvider`, to synchronize the content of the Error List with the tags in the editor.